cknitin/WPF-Questions/README.md

 ### FrameworkContentElement:
 The analog to FrameworkElement for content.

+### Control:
+The base class for familiar controls such as Button, ListBox, and StatusBar.
+Control adds many properties to its FrameworkElement base class, such as Foreground, Background, and FontSize.
+Controls also support templates that enable you to completely replace their visual tree.

 ## Resources in WPF
 Resources are values stored in a dictionary, Generally we provide a key and get back some sort of objects.